jclupo/Latin102-05/quiz3.md

 pars, partis (f.) “part”
 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

-The Hydra killed passers by with a great blowing of his poisonous breath.
+1. The Hydra killed passers by *with a great blowing* of his poisonous breath.
+        -
-The Hydra killed passers by with a greater blowing of his poisonous breath.
+1. The Hydra killed passers by *with a greater blowing* of his poisonous breath.
+        - maiore
-The Hydra killed passers by with the greatest blowing of his poisonous breath.
+The Hydra killed passers by *with the greatest blowing* of his poisonous breath.
+        -
-The victims died in great torment.
+1. The victims died *in great torment*.
+        -
-The victims died in greater torment.
+1. The victims died *in greater torment*.
+        -
-The victims died in the greatest torment.
+1. The victims died *in the greatest torment*.
+        -
-Hercules cleaned a great part of the stables.
+1. Hercules cleaned *a great part of the stables*.
+        -
-Hercules cleaned a greater part of the stables.
+1. Hercules cleaned *a greater part of the stables*.
+        -
-Hercules cleaned the greatest part of the stables.
+1. Hercules cleaned *the greatest part of the stables*.
+        -